Philasande1402/Philasande1402/README.md

 **💫 About Me:**
-- 💻 Software Developer | Passionate Full-Stack Developer building enterprise applications with Spring Boot and MySQL
+- 💻  A dedicated and collaborative Software Developer with a foundation in full-stack development, database design, and system analysis.
+A proven problem-solver committed to writing high-quality, efficient code.
+Actively seeking an internship to apply technical skills and contribute to impactful projects.

 **🎓 Education:**